BIOS3010/Module-2-sequences/exercises/Exercise2.md

 ## 2.4.1 Downloading some actual data (FASTA) and read it into a Seq object
 - Go to NCBI - Gene: https://www.ncbi.nlm.nih.gov/gene/
 - Search for the human beta globin gene (HBB)
 - Download the HBB gene in FASTA format and save it on your computer.
-Name the file as `sequence.fasta` on your computer
+Name the file as `sequence.fasta` on your computer.
+Important: Save the file in the same directory that you do these exercises.
 - Load this FASTA file into a Seq object called `hbb`.
 This can be done by using the SeqIO module in Biopython.
 This module has a method `read` that takes two arguments, a file name and a file type (in our case "fasta"):
 ```python
 from Bio import SeqIO